akorchan/detective/README.md

 8. Create new MySQL user with name 'root' and password '1'
 9. Create new scheme in MySQL with name 'detective'
 10. Install Intellij Idea (our case v.12 Ultimate)
-11. Go to the folder, where you want to create project.
+11. Go to the folder, where you want to clone project from git repository and run command 'git clone https://github.com/akorchan/Detective.git'.
- * Run command: mvn archetype:generate -DarchetypeGroupId=org.codehaus.mojo -DarchetypeArtifactId=gwt-maven-plugin -DarchetypeVersion=2.5.0-rc2 -DgroupId=com.training.detective -DartifactId=Detective
- * Answer all asked question by default instead of 'module' which should be changed to 'Detective'.
- * Go to created directory 'Detective' and remove all stuff instead of 'src' folder, 'target' folder and pom.xml file.
- * Run command:	mvn idea:idea
 12. Run Idea.
 Go to 'File' -> Open.
-Choose pom.xml file from newly created 'Detective' project.
+Choose pom.xml file from newly cloned 'Detective' project.
 13. Go to 'Run' -> "Edit configurations".
 Create new 'GWT Configuration' and select module 'Detective' and Chrome as default browser.
 Click 'Apply'.
  * Run application in debug mode by 'Run' -> 'Debug...' and select 'Detective' configuration.
  * You will need 'GWT Development plugin', so install it.